dabidski/rubyzip/README.md

 end
 ```

-#### Notice about ::Zip::InputStream
+#### Notice about ::RubyZip::InputStream

-`::Zip::InputStream` usable for fast reading zip file content because it not read Central directory.
+`::RubyZip::InputStream` usable for fast reading zip file content because it not read Central directory.

 But there is one exception when it is not working - General Purpose Flag Bit 3.